-Passwords are essential to modern life.
-They protect people’s money, correspondence, work, and identities.
-The best passwords use long strings of unique, unconnected letters, numbers, and symbols, but most people use passwords considered weak or reuse the same password across multiple platforms.
+Passwords are essential to modern life — they protect people’s money, correspondence, work, and identities.
+The best passwords use long strings of unique, unconnected letters, numbers, and symbols.
+Despite knowing this, most people use passwords that are easily cracked and reuse them across multiple platforms.

-The average person has 100 passwords; thus, password managers can help.
+The average person has 100 password-protected online accounts, making it nearly impossible to remember a unique password for each one.
+Password managers can help take some of that work off of your shoulders.
 This software securely stores passwords in a digital vault, letting you create strong, unique passwords for all your applications.
 Learn how to choose the best password manager, why you need one, and how the software works.

-At its most basic, a password manager is software that stores and manages passwords and login information.
+At its most basic, a password manager is a piece of software that stores and manages passwords and login information.
 Most browsers have rudimentary password management systems that can remember your details for next time.
-But these don’t have all the security and other features of dedicated password management software.
+However, these typically don’t have important security features of dedicated password management software.

 More sophisticated systems use military-grade encryption to keep your details safe.
-The passwords are locked in a digital vault only accessed by a master key or master password.
+The passwords are locked in a digital vault, which can only be accessed by a master key or master password.
 Companies can’t access your vault and don’t have master passwords, so details are kept safe.
-It’s important to remember your master key, as it might not be recoverable.
+For this reason, it’s important to remember your master key, as it might not be recoverable.

-Although encryption and automatic password generation may seem complicated, password managers offer a simple user experience.
+Although encryption and automatic password generation may seem complicated, password managers usually offer a simple user experience (UX).
 The first step is to download the software.
 You’ll be prompted to create a master password.
-After the system works, this will be the only password you must remember.
+After the system is set up, this will be the only password you’ll have to remember.

 It should be strong and more than 12 characters long.
 Next, start logging in to your accounts.
 The software will ask if you want to save the password.
 Click on yes to log it in your secure vault.

-The day-to-day use of the system is usually through a browser extension.
-The software should have instructions on downloading the extension for your favorite browser.
+The day-to-day use of the password manager is usually through a browser extension.
+The software should have instructions for downloading the extension on your favorite browser.
 Opening your browser will prompt you to log in to your account using your master key after your computer has been in sleep mode for added security.
 Once you’re logged in, the program automatically fills in any credentials you need.

-You must first download the app to use the software on a mobile device.
+If you’re using your chosen password manager on your phone, you must first download the app to use the software.
 Log in using your master key and decide whether to enable fingerprint or face ID scans.
 Once the app is set up, it can begin automatically filling out details on apps or websites you visit on the device.

-When you open a page that requires a password, there’s a Passwords option above the keyboard.
+When you open a page that requires a password, there’s typically a Passwords option which will appear in the text field.
 Clicking on this will prompt you to log in to the software manager.
 Once logged in, the fields are filled automatically.
 The mobile apps don’t allow you to stay logged in, so there’s always a login prompt.
 But with fingerprint or face scans set up, this doesn’t add much time to the login process.

 The biggest benefit of a password manager is that it remembers your passwords.
 Most people use weak passwords or reuse them on multiple sites simply because that’s easier to remember.